Taskmaster (TV series): 2010 and 2011 Fringe shows

 Starting in September 2009, Horne sent 20 comedians monthly tasks by email over the course of a year.
 He then presented their efforts as part of a two-hour show at the 2010 Edinburgh Festival Fringe titled The Task Master, which focused on demonstrating the differing attempts by the contestants before revealing who won based on their performances.

-The original 20 contestants in the 2010 Fringe show were: Dan Atkinson, Tom Basden, Jarred Christmas, James Dowdeswell, Rick Edwards, Tim Fitzhigham, Stuart Goldsmith, Steve Hall, Tim Key, Lloyd Langford, Josie Long, Guy Morgan, Al Pitcher, Mark Olver, Mark Watson, Henning Wehn, Joe Wilkinson, Lloyd Woolf, Mike Wozniak and Tom Wrigglesworth.
+The original 20 contestants in the 2010 Fringe show were: Dan Atkinson, Tom Basden, Jarred Christmas, James Dowdeswell, Rick Edwards, Tim FitzHigham, Stuart Goldsmith, Steve Hall, Tim Key, Lloyd Langford, Josie Long, Guy Morgan, Al Pitcher, Mark Olver, Mark Watson, Henning Wehn, Joe Wilkinson, Lloyd Woolf, Mike Wozniak, and Tom Wrigglesworth.

-Mike Wozniak was announced as the winner of The Task Master.
-Six participants in the original Edinburgh show have gone on to appear in a televised version of Taskmaster as of 2024: Key in series 1; Joe Wilkinson in series 2; Mark Watson in series 5; Wozniak in series 11; Lloyd Langford in series 2 of the Australian version; and Al Pitcher as a guest contestant in series 2 of the Swedish version.
+Wozniak was announced as the winner of The Task Master.
+Six participants in the original Edinburgh show have gone on to appear in a televised version of Taskmaster as of 2024: Key in series 1; Wilkinson in series 2; Watson in series 5; Wozniak in series 11; Langford in series 2 of the Australian version; and Al Pitcher as a guest contestant in series 2 of the Swedish version.

 For the 2011 Edinburgh Festival Fringe, Horne conducted another stage show titled Taskmaster II at the Gilded Balloon with a similar format.
-This time there were ten contestants: nine comedians returning from the previous year (Dan Atkinson, Henning Wehn, Joe Wilkinson, Josie Long, Lloyd Langford, Mark Watson, Steve Hall, Stuart Goldsmith and Tim Key), and critic Bruce Dessau.
+This time there were ten contestants: nine comedians returning from the previous year (Atkinson, Wehn, Wilkinson, Long, Langford, Watson, Hall, Goldsmith, and Key), and critic Bruce Dessau.
 Josie Long was announced as the winner of Taskmaster II.

-Both stage shows proved a success with their audiences, leading Horne to recruit production company Avalon (who were also his agency at the time) to help produce an adaptation of his concept for television, before pitching his idea to several different broadcasters.
-Channel 4 reportedly paid for the production of a pilot episode, marking the first use of the house in Chiswick which would go on to become the Taskmaster House, but chose not to commission it at the time.
+Both stage shows proved a success with their audiences, leading Horne to recruit the production company Avalon (which was also his agency at the time) to help produce an adaptation of his concept for television, before pitching his idea to several broadcasters.
+Channel 4 reportedly paid for the production of a pilot episode, marking the first use of the house in Chiswick which became the Taskmaster House, but chose not to commission it at the time.